January 5, 2022

 The answer to a lot of these challenges revolves around technology.
-Finding the right data, from the right source, at the right time – which is analysed, visualised and shared – can create regulatory intelligence in a way never seen before.
+Finding the right data, from the right source, at the right time – which is analyzed, visualized and shared – can create regulatory intelligence in a way never seen before.

 Note: This is an abridged version of the report, please download to view in full.

 Challenge 1: Volume, variety and complexity of regulatory requirements